roman-milk/roman-milk.github.io/two-blondes.md

+===

- ****** Two Blondes Ch.
-02 ****** byStoryTeller07© Jeff kept smiling to himself.
+Jeff kept smiling to himself.
 His arm had a couple of bruises where he had pinched it.
 He tried to show the two girls he was cool with the idea of sharing their lives, and that he could handle it.
 'Just see where it goes' Sandra had told him.
 This had been Sandra's idea and Louise, the younger of the two, went along with it.
 So far it had gone very well, for him, and they looked happy enough.
 It was going so damn well, he was on a constant high, trying to calm down.

  Every time he looked at them he wanted to punch the air and shout out loud.
 He was thirty-two and kept slim from working out, though he didn't consider himself a muscular hunk.
 Sandra was mature for her age at twenty-two yet her youthfulness often showed.
 So how had it happened that he was getting to know two attractive young blondes?